cose-wg/cose-spec/draft-schaad-cose.md

 ~~~~

-The keys in the COSE_Sign map are keyed by the values in {{TOP-Level-Keys}}.
-While other keys can be present in the
+We use the values in {{TOP-Level-Keys}} as labels in the COSE_Sign map.
+While other labels can be present in the
 map, it is not generally a recommended practice.
-The other keys can be either of integer or string type, use of other types is strongly discouraged.
-See the note in {{CBOR-Canonical}} about options for allowing or disallowing other keys.
+See the note in {{CBOR-Canonical}} about options for allowing or disallowing other labels.

 The fields in the structure have the following semantics: